-Please note that the government now amend the minimum wage rates on 1 April each year as from 2017.
+Please note that the government amends the minimum wage rates on 1 April each year.

 What about apprentice terms and conditions?

-Most apprentices are employed and therefore have the same rights as other employees, including the right to be enrolled into a workplace pension (auto enrolment).
-To find out more about rights as an employee go to the GOV.UK website.
+Most apprentices are employed and therefore have the same rights as other employees, including the right to be enrolled into a workplace pension if they meet the conditions (auto enrolment).
+To find out more about your rights as an employee go to the GOV.UK website.